Search

 And the opportunity is now…

-The former Prince of Wales has kindly agreed to be Patron of our appeal — and we are seeking support from both the UK and overseas.
+His Majesty The King has kindly agreed to be Patron of our appeal — and we are seeking support from both the UK and overseas.

 We have been awarded a grant from the National Lottery Heritage Fund to kick-start start our project.
 The Heritage Fund grant will support conservation, refurbishment and new building work together with an activity programme to engage a wider range of people.